Newsweek: Circulation and branches

 In 2003, worldwide circulation was more than 4 million, including 2.7 million in the U.S; by 2010 it reduced to 1.5 million (with newsstand sales declining to just over 40,000 copies per week).
 Newsweek publishes editions in Japanese, Korean, Polish, Romanian, Spanish, Rioplatense Spanish, Arabic, Turkish, Serbian, as well as an English-language Newsweek International.
-Russian Newsweek, published since 2004, was shut in October 2010.
+Russian Newsweek, published since 2004, was closed in October 2010.
 The Bulletin (an Australian weekly until 2008) incorporated an international news section from Newsweek.

 Based in New York City, the magazine claimed 22 bureaus in 2011: nine in the U.S.: New York City, Los Angeles, Chicago/Detroit, Dallas, Miami, Washington, D.C., Boston and San Francisco, and others overseas in London, Paris, Berlin, Moscow, Jerusalem, Baghdad, Tokyo, Hong Kong, Beijing, South Asia, Cape Town, Mexico City and Buenos Aires.

 According to a 2015 column in the New York Post, after returning to print publication, Newsweek was selling c.
 100,000 copies per month, with staff at that time numbering "about 60 editorial staffers", up from a low of "less than 30 editorial staffers" in 2013, but with plans then to grow the number to "close to 100 in the next year".

 Controversies

 Allegations of sexism

 In 1970, Eleanor Holmes Norton represented sixty female employees of Newsweek who had filed a claim with the Equal Employment Opportunity Commission that Newsweek had a policy of allowing only men to be reporters.
 The women won, and Newsweek agreed to allow women to be reporters.
-The day the claim was filed, Newsweek's cover article was "Women in Revolt", covering the feminist movement; the article was written by Helen Dudar, a freelancer, in the belief that there were no female writers at the magazine capable of handling the assignment.
+The day the claim was filed, Newsweek's cover article was "Women in Revolt", covering the feminist movement.
+The article was written by freelancer Helen Dudar in the belief that there were no female writers at the magazine capable of handling the assignment.
 Those passed over included Elizabeth Peer, who had spent five years in Paris as a foreign correspondent.

-The 1986 cover of Newsweek featured an article that said "women who weren't married by 40 had a better chance of being killed by a terrorist than of finding a husband".
-Newsweek eventually apologized for the story and in 2010 launched a study that discovered 2 in 3 women who were 40 and single in 1986 had married since.
+On June 2, 1986, Newsweek published a cover story titled "The Marriage Crunch", which claimed that "women who weren't married by 40 had a better chance of being killed by a terrorist than of finding a husband".
+Newsweek eventually apologized for the story and in 2010 launched a study that discovered two in three women who were 40 and single in 1986 had married since.
 The story caused a "wave of anxiety" and some "skepticism" amongst professional and highly educated women in the United States.
-The article was cited several times in the 1993 Hollywood film Sleepless in Seattle starring Tom Hanks and Meg Ryan.
+The article was cited several times in the 1993 film Sleepless in Seattle, starring Tom Hanks and Meg Ryan.
 Comparisons have been made with this article and the current rising issues surrounding the social stigma of unwed women in Asia called sheng nu.